elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 ### Considerations

-- <b>Pie charts:</b> Often used to show proportion/percentage data that adds up to 1 or 100%, respectively, and to allow comparisons between groups.
+- **Pie charts:** Often used to show proportion/percentage data that adds up to 1 or 100%, respectively, and to allow comparisons between groups.
 However, it is considered [more difficult to compare between groups in a pie chart than in other types of visualisation](https://github.com/cxli233/FriendsDontLetFriends#10-friends-dont-let-friends-make-pie-chart), as humans are more able to compare lengths than angles.
-- <b>Word clouds:</b> The overinterpretation of word clouds is extremely common, and they are easily manipulated to highlight certain words and phrases.
+- **Word clouds:** The overinterpretation of word clouds is extremely common, and they are easily manipulated to highlight certain words and phrases.
 Word clouds should thus be avoided in the vast majority of cases, and interpreted with caution.
 It is important to, for example, to remember that they do not represent a quantitative assessment of text content.
 However, there are some use cases where they can be useful e.g. to provide a quick overview of text data.
-- <b>Tables:</b> allow users to easily view the data on a row or column basis, to find the data points that are of interest and make one-to-one comparisons.
+- **Tables:** allow users to easily view the data on a row or column basis, to find the data points that are of interest and make one-to-one comparisons.
 However, other types of visualisation (e.g. scatterplots) are recommended to facilitate broader comparisons.
-- <b>Phylogenetic trees:</b> the recommended visualisation type for showing relatedness between species/strains is a phylogenetic tree.
+- **Phylogenetic trees:** the recommended visualisation type for showing relatedness between species/strains is a phylogenetic tree.
 However, it is important to avoid overcrowding to ensure that the tree remains readable and easy to interpret.
-- <b>Indicator values:</b> it can be useful to provide a quick, easy to interpret daily snapshot of an emerging outbreak.
+- **Indicator values:** it can be useful to provide a quick, easy to interpret daily snapshot of an emerging outbreak.
 This can include, for example, the number of cases, hospitalisations, vaccine doses, deaths, and recoveries occurring.
 Indicator values present a single value, potentially alongside an arrow or other representation to show how the value has changed relative to the previous day.
 They are not useful in showing overall trends, and can be misleading (e.g. where the general trend is declining, but the rate increases on a given day).

 ### Existing approaches